 Password Function Administrator password Must be entered each time you access Setup Utility (BIOS).If you forget your administrator password, you cannot access Setup Utility (BIOS).
 NOTE: The administrator password can be used in place of the power-on password.
-NOTE: Your administrator password is not interchangeable with an administrator password set in Windows, nor is it displayed as it is set, entered, changed, or deleted.
-NOTE: If you enter the power-on password at the first password check before the "Press the ESC key for Startup Menu" message is displayed, you must enter the administrator password to access Setup Utility (BIOS).
+NOTE: Your administrator password is not interchangeable with an administrator password set in Windows, nor is it revealed as it is set, entered, changed, or deleted.
+NOTE: If you enter the power-on password at the first password check, you must enter the administrator password to access Setup Utility (BIOS).
 Power-on password Must be entered each time you turn on or restart the computer.If you forget your power-on password, you cannot turn on or restart the computer.
 NOTE: The administrator password can be used in place of the power-on password.
-NOTE: A power-on password is not displayed as it is set, entered, changed, or deleted.
+NOTE: A power-on password is not revealed as it is set, entered, changed, or deleted.